 Colourspeak is The Bonsais first official original Album release and consists of 8 music tracks.
-Supported with solid lead vocals from Blaine Swanson, each track tends to have a light rock influence, at times descending in and out to more heavy on the drums and bass.
+Supported with solid lead vocals from Blaine Swanson, each track tends to have a slight rock influence, at times descending in and out to more heavy on the drums and bass.
 However, you can hear other music genre influences being played out in each of the 8 tracks.
-Blaine, describes their sound to “sitting in the rock soup”.
+Blaine, describes their sound as “sitting in the rock soup”.

 Go over to Bandcamp take a listen, and if you like what you hear, please support these guys with your next album buy.

 Usually, when I ask questions the answers come from whoever takes the lead, however, not only do Blaine, Paul, and Christien have their own influences in music that helped to create Bonsais’ unique sound they also opted to answer interview questions in their own original way.

 Let’s start with some background info on you guys, how and when did you all get together?

 Blaine – Paul and I first met in 2014 while taking the Audio Engineering program at the Centre for Arts and Technology in Kelowna.
 Paul had joined a band on drums with other musicians in the program, but they were missing a bass player and word was out around campus.
 I had just moved from Saskatchewan and was fairly new to the scene so when I caught wind of an opening I jumped at the opportunity.

 I’m a guitar player first and foremost but ended up playing bass for this band, so I could just play.
 To be honest, the band was not the greatest, but what it did do was open the door for us to start down our own musical path.